Ivan Kushchnyk Tower, Kyiv Pechersk Lavra: History

 The tower was built between 1696 and 1701.
 It was heavily damaged by the great Lavra fire of 1718.
 Historic documents state that three towers with churches, among them the Ivan Kushchnyk Tower, were set to be renovated in 1721, along other restorations of Lavra, but the plan was not realized until 1797.
 However, there was some maintenance before that – in 1785 the tower received a tin roof.

 In 1918, the tower was damaged again – this time from the explosion at Zvirynets, then repaired the same year.
-Major renovations in 20th century were done in 1953 and in 1972.
+Major renovations in the 20th century were done in 1953 and in 1972.
 The last one was carried out under supervision of art historian V. Pidgora and architect A. Kulagin.
 During that renovation the lower walls and vaults of the tower were strengthened, the windows of the top floor and tier under cupola were reopened, and the cross re-gilded.

+In the night on 15 June 2026 dome of the tower was stripped off by Russian drone during mass attack on Kyiv.